jssql1234/docs-sqlacc/docs/usage/Customer/faq.md

 ### Read Customer Info using MyKad Reader

-1. Link your Smart Card Reader to your computer
+1. Link your Smart Card Reader to your computer.

-2. Reader will turn red light when you success link to your computer
+2. The reader will display a red light when successfully linked to your computer.

     ![1](../../../static/img/usage/customer/customerFaq/read-mykad/1.png)

 3. Put MyKad into reader

-4. Reader will show blue light when success read your MyKad
+4. The reader will display a blue light when it successfully reads your MyKad.

     ![2](../../../static/img/usage/customer/customerFaq/read-mykad/2.png)